BraveBeter/Expression-recognition-and-sentiment-analysis/readme.md

 ## About us
-- The person in charge of the project: Li yang, 2718014695@qq.com
+- The person in charge of the project: Li Yang, 2718014695@qq.com
  He is the first to propose and improve the project idea, and is also the main participant in the implementation of algorithms and data collation.